 GeneCards Summary for MUC4 Gene

 MUC4 (Mucin 4, Cell Surface Associated) is a Protein Coding gene.
-Diseases associated with MUC4 include intrahepatic cholangiocarcinoma and cholangiocarcinoma.
-Among its related pathways are Diseases associated with O-glycosylation of proteins and Defective GALNT12 causes colorectal cancer 1 (CRCS1).
+Diseases associated with MUC4 include Intrahepatic Cholangiocarcinoma and Filamentary Keratitis.
+Among its related pathways are Defective C1GALT1C1 causes Tn polyagglutination syndrome (TNPS) and CLEC7A (Dectin-1) signaling.
 GO annotations related to this gene include ErbB-2 class receptor binding and extracellular matrix constituent, lubricant activity.
 An important paralog of this gene is SUSD2.

 UniProtKB/Swiss-Prot for MUC4 Gene

 May play a role in tumor progression.
 Ability to promote tumor growth may be mainly due to repression of apoptosis as opposed to proliferation.
 Has anti-adhesive properties.
 Seems to alter cellular behavior through both anti-adhesive effects on cell-cell and cell-extracellular matrix interactions and in its ability to act as an intramembrane ligand for ERBB2.
 Plays an important role in cell proliferation and differentiation of epithelial cells by inducing specific phosphorylation of ERBB2.
 The MUC4-ERBB2 complex causes site-specific phosphorylation of the ERBB2 Tyr-1248.
 In polarized epithelilal cells segragates ERBB2 and other ERBB receptors and prevents ERBB2 from acting as a coreceptor.
 The interaction with ERBB2 leads to enhanced expression of CDKN1B.
 The formation of a MUC4-ERBB2-ERBB3-NRG1 complex leads to down-regulation of CDKN1B, resulting in repression of apoptosis and stimulation of proliferation.